ehazlett/heimdall/README.md

 and both can use optional TLS to connect to the network.
 All communication happens over Wireguard or minimal management over the GRPC API.

+For connectivity, you will need to configure firewalls to allow the GRPC port (default 9000) and the Endpoint Port (Wireguard, default: 10100).

 ## Node
 A Node is a machine in the network that operates as a gateway.
 Nodes get a /16 by default to provide network access to services.
 Since all nodes are created equal, a pre-shared cluster key is used for access